Professional wrestling: Evolution in the television age

+Development of stylistic conventions

+In the early 20th century, the style of wrestling used in professional wrestling matches was catch wrestling.
+Promoters at the time wanted their matches to look realistic and so preferred to recruit wrestlers with real grappling skills.
+In his memoir, Lou Thesz recalled that when he started wrestling as a boy in the 1920s, only people trained in legitimate wrestling could see that professional wrestling matches were staged.

+In the 1920s, a group of wrestlers and promoters known as the Gold Dust Trio introduced moves that have since become staples of the mock combat of professional wrestling, such as body slams, suplexes, punches, finishing moves, and out-of-ring count-outs.

 By the early 1930s, most wrestlers had adopted personas to generate public interest.
-These personas could broadly be characterized as either faces (likeable) or heels (villainous).
+These personas could broadly be characterized as either faces (heroes) or heels (villains).
 Native Americans, cowboys, and English aristocrats were staple characters in the 1930s and 1940s.
+Some wrestlers played different personas depending on the region they were performing in; with the rise of television and thus national exposure, most wrestlers maintained a single persona and narrative.

-Wrestlers also often used some sort of gimmick, such as a signature move, eccentric mannerisms, or out-of-control behavior (in the case of heels).
-The matches could also be gimmicky, such as the wrestlers fighting in mud or in a pile of tomatoes.
-The most successful and enduring gimmick to emerge from the 1930s was tag-team matches.
+Wrestlers also often used some sort of gimmick, such as a finishing move, eccentric mannerisms, or out-of-control behavior (in the case of heels).
+The matches could also have gimmicks, such as wrestlers fighting in mud or piles of tomatoes.
+The most successful and enduring gimmick to emerge from the 1930s were tag-team matches.
 Promoters noticed that matches slowed down as the wrestlers in the ring tired, so they gave them partners to relieve them.
 It also gave heels another way to misbehave by double-teaming.

-Wrestling promoters struggled to find wrestlers who were both trained in authentic wrestling forms and had charisma.
-Towards the end of the 1930s, faced with declining revenues, promoters chose to focus on grooming wrestlers who, regardless of their skill, could draw crowds.
-By this time, most of the public knew and accepted that professional wrestling was performance art, so a background in authentic wrestling no longer mattered.
-After this time, matches became more outlandish and gimmicky, and any semblance professional wrestling had to catch wrestling faded.
+Towards the end of the 1930s, faced with declining revenues, promoters chose to focus on grooming charismatic wrestlers with no regard for their skill as they believed it was charisma that drew the crowds, and wrestlers who were both skilled at grappling and charismatic were rarer.
+Since most of the public by this time knew and accepted that professional wrestling was staged, realism was no longer paramount and a background in authentic wrestling no longer mattered.
+After this time, matches became more theatrical and any semblance professional wrestling had to catch wrestling faded.
 The personas of the wrestlers likewise grew more outlandish.
-Although the wrestlers no longer cared to make their mock combat look convincing, they still pretended it was authentic.

-Unlike boxing, professional wrestling didn't take off on the radio because the action was difficult for ringside announcers to describe.
-Professional wrestling did become very popular on television, however.
-The first televised professional wrestling was in 1939, but televised wrestling really took off after World War 2.

-In 1989, Vince McMahon testified before the New Jersey Athletic Commission that professional wrestling is not a competitive sport and that its matches have predetermined outcomes.
-He did this to have the World Wrestling Federation (his business) exempted from sports licensing fees.
-Shortly thereafter, New Jersey deregulated professional wrestling.
-The WWF rebranded itself as a "sports entertainment" company.